microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 ## Deploy/configure Nexus

-If you're deploying a brand new environment you should deploy the VM-based (V2) service (read section `A`).
-If you wish to migrate from an existing App Service Nexus service (V1) to the VM-based service, first deploy the new service (section `A`) then proceed to section `B`.
+If you're deploying a brand new environment and you didn't flag Nexus to be installed automatically with `make all`/`make deploy-shared-services`, you should deploy the VM-based (V2) service (read section `A`).
+If you wish to migrate from an existing App Service Nexus service (V1) to the VM-based service, first manually deploy the new service (section `A`) then proceed to section `B`.

 !!! info
-    The Makefile commands for deploying shared services temporarily target the V1 service so that existing environments won't have a new V2 Nexus service deployed automatically by CICD and introduce breaking changes.
-The V2 Nexus service will need to be deployed manually using the steps below.
+    Guacamole user resources of version `0.3.6` or higher target Nexus V2 by default, but have the option to manually specify V1 as a `nexus_version` parameter if you have an instance of the Nexus V1 service that you wish to use.
+When you're readu to migrate to the new service, you can do so manually by following section `B`.

-### A. Deploy & configure V2 Nexus service (hosted on VM)
+### A. Manually deploy & configure V2 Nexus service (hosted on VM)

 !!! caution
     Before deploying the V2 Nexus service, you will need workspaces of version `0.3.2` or above due to a dependency on a DNS zone link for the workspace(s) to connect to the Nexus VM.